b-it-bots/mas_domestic_robotics/mdr_manipulation/mdr_gripper_controller/README.md

 A base implementation of a high-level gripper controller for performing basic gripper commands, such as opening and closing a gripper.

 The base class defines the following methods for controlling a gripper:
-* `open`: Opens a robot's gripper
+* `open`: Opens a robot's gripper.
+Returns a Boolean indicating whether the operation was successful.
-* `close`: Closes a robot's gripper
+* `close`: Closes a robot's gripper.
+Returns a Boolean indicating whether the operation was successful.
+* `init_grasp_verification`: Performs any necessary initialisation procedures for verifying grasps (e.g. pre-grasp force measurements)
-* `verify_grasp`: Verifies that there is an object in the gripper
+* `verify_grasp`: Returns a Boolean indicating whether there is an object in the gripper.

 Robot-specific implementations need to override all methods.
-The methods return a Boolean describing the outcome of the performed action.

 A script that starts a `gripper_controller` node is also included in the package as an example, but a robot-specific implementation should start its own node.